Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 Undergrowth and trees aren't mutually exclusive; it's common for a 5-foot square to have both a tree and undergrowth.

+### Forest Canopy
-**Forest Canopy:** It's common for elves and other forest dwellers to live on raised platforms far above the surface floor.
+It's common for elves and other forest dwellers to live on raised platforms far above the surface floor.
 These wooden platforms generally have rope bridges between them.
 To get to the treehouses, characters generally ascend the trees' branches (Climb DC